woodxiang/supreium-headless-gl/README.md

 gl runs on Linux, macOS, and Windows.

-Node.js versions 8 and up are supported.
+Node.js versions 12 and up are supported.

 **Note [macOS only]: due to an inadvertant low-level breaking change in libuv's process handling code, this package doesn't return a gl context when running nodejs version 12.13.1 through to 12.16.1, and 13.0.0 through to 13.6.0 on macOS.
 A fix has been released in Node.js versions 12.16.2 and 13.7.0.
 Other platforms are unaffected.**

-To support Node.js versions less than 8, use version 4.2.2 of this package.

 ## API